aduffy70/LabNotes/backups.md

 ### Backed up manually once a month:

-  * On an external drive only attached during the backup (CAMEL):
+  * On an external drive only attached during the backup (CAMEL2):
     - Active files
     - Archived files
     - Backups